Texas Confederate Legislator, Dr. M. D. K. Taylor

 Cass County Timeline

-This timeline provides a glimpse into the major events and milestones that have shaped the history of Cass County, Texas.
+This timeline provides a condensed summary of the historical journey of Cass County, Texas.

 - 1848 - Cass County is established as a county in Texas.